What is included in this Directory?

 - art produced by people in prison, whether for personal, social, familial, or other purposes

 - art produced by people outside prison, including people who have been incarcerated and people exploring themes around justice through their creative practice

-- programs outside of carceral institutions for and by former prisoners, organized by individuals, groups, and organizations
+- programs outside of carceral institutions for and by people who were previously incarcerated, organized by individuals, groups, and organizations

 We need your support so that we can continue to provide comprehensive resources like this listing.